Luracast/Restler/README.md

 ----------
 ### Restler 3.0 RC5

- * Scope (an dependency injection container) is added.
+ * Scope (a dependency injection container) is added.
 It's register method allows adding api classes that has some dependencies.
  * Improves HtmlFormat to support blade templates and makes it easily extendable to add your own templates.
- * HtmlFormat::$format has been renamed as HtmlFormat::$template for better clarrity
+ * HtmlFormat::$format has been renamed as HtmlFormat::$template for better clarity
- * HtmlFormat now supports auto templating to load relevant template for an API method based on the mapped url.
+ * HtmlFormat now supports auto templating to load a relevant template for an API method based on the mapped url.
  * Tag, a utility class for generating html tags in object oriented way.
- * Emmet class that extends a subset of emmet to create a a template engine.
+ * Emmet class extends a subset of **emmet** to create a template engine.
  * Forms class to auto generate forms for any API method prebuilt in HTML5, Twitter Bootstrap 3, Zurb Foundation formats.
- * Validator improved to allow suppressing validation errors from throwing exceptions immediatly, so that API call can reach the API method
+ * Validator improved to allow suppressing validation errors from throwing exceptions immediately, so that API call can reach the API method
  * Validator improved to be form validation friendly.
  * Nav class creating html navigation interface.
- * OAuth examles updgrated to use version 1.0 of OAuth2 library.
+ * OAuth examples upgraded to use version 1.0 of OAuth2 library.
  * Many bug fixes and improvements.